example42/puppetguide-slides/Beginner/Cover/First_Page.md

-# Overview
+# Puppet Beginner

+## Sections

 ### Introduction to Puppet

-An presentation of Configuration Management tools,  their principles and role in a DevOps tool chain.
+An introduction to Configuration Management tools, their principles and role in a [DevOps] tool chain.

 An overview of Puppet and its ecosystem, composed of different tools and endless integrations.